-Year 1 is principally about helping you to make the transition from school to university study and to provide you with the underpinning knowledge needed in order to make that transition successfully - a unit is included to assist you in developing the skills you will need to become an independent learner.
+Year 1 is planned to help you to make the transition from school to university study successfully.
+A unit is included to assist you in developing the skills you will need to become an independent learner.
 There will be units in the core sciences that will prepare you for the specific demands of understanding cosmetic science.
 In Block 2 you will begin formulating a variety of cosmetic products and even get the chance to develop your own.

 All year 1 students take the ‘Better Lives’ unit which allows you to explore diversity, social responsibility and sustainability, all themes which are increasingly important in contemporary society.

 - Colloidal Science

 - Formulation Science

 - Better Lives

 Year 2 continues with the core disciplines, but also focusses on the creation of specific products for care of the skin and hair, and also in perfumery and decorative cosmetics.
 In addition to formulating many different products, you will learn how to test and evaluate them for both efficacy and stability.